BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

         The problem with programs that try to get people clean and healthy before giving them housing is that people in the situation of homelessness tend not to be in a state of mind, body, and life to successfully navigate administrative box-checking.<br/>
         Pretty simple solution really.
 The United States has 653,104 people experiencing homelessness.⁸<br/>
         Well over half a million, and a much higher per-capita rate, than Finland (and Sweden, etc.).<br/>
-        Homeless people in The US also generally live in much more dangerous conditions than do homeless people in Finland.
+        Homeless people in The US also generally live in much more dangerous conditions than do homeless people in Finland.<br/>
     </li>
     <li>
         <b>Severe poverty</b><br/>